mbalex99/ros-graphql-server/Readme.md

+# What is this?

+A boilerplate that you can clone to use REST or GraphQL on top of Realm.

+1. It support subscriptions via websockets

 # Requirements:
 * Ensure you have Node version 4 or higher.
 * Ensure you are running on Linux or Mac OSX. (windows support is close on the horizon)